xxnickles/anime-feed-manager/tools/scrapper/README.md

 DEFAULT_CONTAINER = "<container>"
 ```

-In case there are no environmental variables, the script will default to the local emulator and point to the container "images-process"
+In case there are no environmental variables, the script will default to the local emulator, point to the images' container "images-process", and the titles' container "feed-titles-process"

-## TODO
-Move this script to a JS azure function.
-Not urgent due to the idea of this script is being run on-demand